madelinegarrett/Lab-6-StatisticalSloths-/README.md

 Question 2: Are more flights delayed because of the carrier, weather, NAS, security issues, or late aircraft arrival causing delays in departures?
+* Importance: This question is important because it helps to determine how often each type of delay occurs.
+This is helpful because it allows for the airport to pinpoint the root of the problem with delays, giving them a starting point to try to fix it.

 ```{r}
 team2q <- COflights %>%